What are SBA Lines of Credit?

 Seasonal CAPLine

-The seasonal line of credit provides business owners with working capital as they need it throughout the year.
+The seasonal line of credit provides business owners with working capital as needed throughout the year.
+The Seasonal CAPLine is specifically designed to help businesses manage cyclical working capital needs, offering short-term and seasonal financing to address fluctuations in cash flow during peak and off-peak periods.
 A business could use the funds for off-season periods, but it’s most often used to ramp up inventory and other costs during busy seasons.

 The terms for the Seasonal CAPLine go up to 10 years.
-You can use your business’s accounts receivable or inventory as collateral.
-You might also have to sign a personal guarantee.
+You can use your business’s accounts receivable or eligible inventory as collateral.
+You may also be required to sign a personal guarantee.
 The line of credit can be revolving or fixed.

 Contract CAPLine

-This CAPLine is intended only for contractors to fund costs related to fulfilling a specific contract.
-Contractors can use the funds to cover overhead costs, administrative costs, or general expenses as long as they pertain to the project.
+This CAPLine is intended only for contractors to fund costs related to fulfilling specific contracts.
+Contractors can use the funds to cover overhead costs, administrative expenses, or general project-related expenses directly associated with those specific contracts, including subcontracts and purchase orders.

-If you use the funds for a contract, you must repay the invoice amount to the lender when the client pays the invoice.
-Terms for Contract CAPLines go up to ten years and can be fixed or revolving.
+If you use the funds for a contract, you must repay the invoice amount to the lender once the client has paid the invoice.
+The maximum maturity for Contract CAPLines is ten years, with terms ranging from one to ten years, and can be either fixed or revolving.

 You cannot use Contract CAPLines for the following: